subash623/Customer_behaviour_analysis/README.md

 4. Engineered new features to support deeper analysis:
   - age_group — bucketed customers into segments (e.g., Young Adult, Adult, Middle-aged, Senior) for demographic-level insights
   - purchase_frequency_days — converted the categorical purchase frequency (e.g., "Weekly", "Monthly") into a numeric day-based value for quantitative analysis
-5. Exported the cleaned dataset for use in SQL analysis.
+5. Exported the cleaned dataset and loaded it into the SQL database using SQLAlchemy's create_engine, for use in SQL analysis.

 Notebook: [customer_behaviour.ipynb](customer_behaviour.ipynb)